zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 ### Refreshing the token

-API Clients may want to refresh the existing token to prolong the validity time.
+API Clients can refresh the existing token to prolong the validity time.

 Use the `auth/refresh` endpoint to prolong the validity time of the token.

-The auth/refresh endpoint generates a new token for the user based on valid jwt token.
-The full path of the auth/refresh endpoint appears as the following URL:
+The auth/refresh endpoint generates a new token for the user based on the valid JWT token.
+The full path of the `auth/refresh` endpoint appears as the following URL:

 ```
 https://{gatewayUrl}:{gatewayPort}/gateway/api/v1/auth/refresh
 ```
 The new token overwrites the old cookie with a Set-Cookie header.
-As part of the process, the old token gets invalidated and is not usable anymore.
+As part of the process, the old token gets invalidated and is no longer usable.

 :::note**Notes:**
 - The endpoint is disabled by default.
-For more information, see Enable JWT token endpoint.
+For more information, see [Enable JWT token endpoint](./api-mediation/configuration-jwt/#enabling-a-jwt-token-refresh-endpoint).
 - The endpoint is protected by a client certificate.
 - The refresh request requires the token in one of the following formats:
   - Cookie named `apimlAuthenticationToken`.